syncplexity is a comprehensive competitiveness model designed to facilitate effective business transformation toward

 The ultimate test of whether the job is well done or not, of whether the emotional bonds are real or not, robust or not, will always be the impact that a severe crisis may have on our business.
 If the company can survive with its own resources, maintaining a sufficient volume of business, it means that genuine emotional bonds have been generated.
 If not, it means that the job is not well done.

-To develop a prestige model, it is necessary to introduce a series of changes in our business, more or less numerous, more or less profound, depending on the foundations we have.
+In developing a prestige model, it is necessary to introduce a series of changes in a business, more or less numerous and more or less profound, depending on its foundations.
 In particular, retail must be willing to correct three critical errors that occur on a widespread scale.

 The first change should be to stop trying to sell “things” and start offering unique and appreciated features.
 The second one is to correct the poor support in commercial and financial data for decision-making by working with structured information.
-To correct the third of the errors that most affect business competitiveness -which is also a prerequisite for fixing the first of the mistakes listed above- we will have to incorporate the customer’s voice into our business flow.
-The problem is that we do not know how to, nor can we, listen.
+To correct the third of the errors that most affect business competitiveness -which is also a prerequisite for fixing the first of the mistakes listed above- enterprises must incorporate the customer's voice into the business flow.
+The problem is that they do not know how to, nor can they, listen.